MPI-Dortmund/cryolo/source/tutorials/tut05_tomo.rst

 ^^^^^^^^^^^^^^^^
 Choose the action :guilabel:`config`.
 The configuration is basically the same as for picking particles from scratch.
 Set the :guilabel:`boxsize` to the value you've choosen when creating the training data.
-Set folder where your tomogram is as :guilabel:`train_image_folder` and the CBOX folder that you was created in step 2 as :guilabel:`train_annot_folder`.
+Set folder where your tomogram is as :guilabel:`train_image_folder` and the CBOX folder that you has created in step 2 as :guilabel:`train_annot_folder`.

 If you binned (4x/8x) the tomograms, please choose a lower absolute threshold for